-There are several reasons why switching to low temperature hot water can prevent you from getting "burned".
+There are several reasons why switching to low temperature hot water can prevent you from getting

 In the years past, high temperature hot water and steam were widely used, as there was no specific difference in pipe system technology from low temperature systems, and the higher energy "density" in these systems 7.
-The pre-meassured Foam Packs. reduced the pipe sizes.
+The pre-meassured Foam Packs reduced the pipe sizes.

-State of the art" low temperature technology has in the meantime brought about low temperature pipe systems, that provides more than fifty years of reliable and maintenance free service.
-Considerable construction savings are obtainable using preinsulated pipes for direct burial.
-Systems can be designed without expansion loops, anchors, valve pits etc.
+"State of the art" low temperature technology has in the meantime brought about low temperature pipe systems, that provides more than fifty vears of reliable and maintenance free service.
+Considerable construction savinas are obtainable usina preinsulated pipes for direct burial.
+Systems can be designed without expansion loops, anchors, valve pits casings covered up and abandoned, without knowing when and where.
+3. The ABB I.C.Møller pipe system can be installed without the employment of any expansion devices

-Electronic surveillance systems has been refined, and proved reliable no more damaged pipe casings covered up and abandoned, without knowing when and where.
+Electronic surveillance systems has been refined, and proved reliable no more damaged pipe